nagarajanmolrao/JuttuPujariPanchanga/README.md

 So with the help of these parameters one can generate panchanga for any location and for any date you want.

-Moreover the program overwrites the json file ,_"panchangam.json"_ every time the program runs.
+Moreover the program overwrites the JSON file ,_"panchangam.json"_ every time the program runs.

 #### INSTALLATION